 For accidents before May 15, 2011, the law requires you to give the employer notice, stating the time and place and particulars of the accident, together with your address within 10 days after the accident, which can be extended to 75 days for just cause.
 Also please keep in mind that you only have 200 days from the date of the accident or from the last time compensation was paid or medical was paid by your employer to file a written claim with your employer.

 You have three years from the date of the accident or two years from the date of last compensation paid, whichever is later, to file an application for hearing with the office of workers’ compensation.
-Any claim that has not proceeded to final hearing, a settlement hearing, or an agreed award under the workers compensation act within three (five years if the accident was prior to May 15, 2011) from the date of filing an application for hearing pursuant to K.S.A.
+Any claim that has not proceeded to final hearing, a settlement hearing, or an agreed award under the workers compensation act within three from the date of filing an application for hearing pursuant to K.S.A.
 44-534, and amendments thereto, shall be dismissed by the administrative law judge for lack of prosecution.
+This deadline can be extended if a timely Motion is filed by the claimant.

 Effective Date of the New Workers Compensation Law